-A service provider operated cloud data center could serve tens of thousands of clients.
+A service provider-operated cloud data center could serve tens of thousands of clients.
 Clients' compute servers are typically hosted on virtual machines (VMs), which could be deployed across different server racks located in different parts of the data center.
-Often it is not technically and/or financially feasible to deploy dedicated physical firewalls to suit each client's myriad security policy requirements.
+It is often not technically and/or financially feasible to deploy dedicated physical firewalls to suit each client's security policy requirements, which can be numerous.
 What is needed is the ability to dynamically deploy virtual firewalls for each client's set of servers based on established security policies and underlying network topologies.

-Figure 4: NSF in Data Center
+Figure 4: NSF in Data Centers